-Add fresh turmeric, green chilies, ginger, garlic cloves, cilantro, a pinch of salt, 1/2 tsp carom seeds, 1/2 tsp cumin seeds and 1 tsp sugar to a blender pot.
+Add fresh turmeric, green chilies, ginger, garlic cloves, cilantro, a pinch of salt, ½ teaspoon carom seeds, ½ teaspoon cumin seeds and 1 teaspoon sugar to a blender pot.
 Add as little water as possible and make a thick green paste.
 Add half the shredded coconut and set aside.

 Next, remove the skin from potatoes and yams.
 Make 2 inch pieces cubes of yams and sweet potatoes.
 Make + slits in the potatoes and eggplants.
 Set aside.

 In the base of the Instant Pot add oil.
 Set the mode to 'Sauté' and Normal.
 Add cumin seeds, carom seeds, sesame seeds and a pinch of asafetida in the oil.

 Once the seeds pop, add half of the green masala and let it sizzle for a minute or two.
 Then add Tuvar Lilva and Surati Papdi to the oil.
 Sauté for a couple of minutes.

 Next layer the potatoes, yams and sweet potato.
 Put the remaining green masala on the top and top with fenugreek leaves and remaining shredded coconut.
 Finally add the eggplants and muthiya.